Skip to content

 Annual smoking cost plus investment opportunity value

-Calculate annual smoking cost plus what the money would be worth invested instead.
-Enter packs per day and price per pack for an instant result.
+Calculate annual smoking cost plus what the money would be worth invested instead, from packs per day and current pack price.

 What this tool does